 Award Application Requirements

-Awards recipient must be a BMES member in good standing.
-Submissions should include:
+The award recipient must be a BMES member in good standing.
+Submissions should include the following:

 a.
 Leadership excellence

 b.
 Outstanding and impactful service to cell and molecular bioengineering community

 c.
 Excellence in mentoring of students/trainees and support of the community

 d.
 Demonstrated activity that has advanced diversity, equity, and inclusion

 2. The nominee's full CV

 3. Three letters of support that specifically address the categories described in item No. 1

 To view the award rubric, please click here.